Isoparametric functions on Finsler space forms: Introduction

 \section{Introduction}

-~~~~The study on isoparametric theory has a long history.
-A smooth function $f$ defined on a connected complete Riemannian manifold $(N,g)$ is called an \textit{isoparametric function} if there exists a smooth function $a$ and a continuous function $b$ satisfying

-E. Cartan began to study isoparametric hypersurfaces in real space forms with constant sectional curvature $c$ systematically~\cite{C}.
-Then many mathematicians started working on isoparametric functions and the classification of isoparametric hypersurfaces in a real space form~\cite{C1,TP,CS1}.
-If $f$ only satisfies the first equation of (\ref{1.1.1}), $f$ is called a \textit{transnormal function}.

-The fundamental structural result in a general Riemannian manifold $N$ was given by Q. M. Wang~\cite{QM}.
-It shows that the focal varieties of a transnormal function $f$, which is the preimage if the maximum (resp. minimum), are smooth submanifolds of $N$ and each regular level set of $f$ is a tube over either of the focal varieties.
-Particularly, he obtained the following startling theorems, \begin{thmA}~\cite{QM} Transnormal functions on $\mathbb{S}^{n}$ and $\mathbb{E}^{n}$ are isoparametric. \end{thmA} However, no proof was given in \cite{QM}.
-Later, ~\cite{M} supplied the proof of Theorem A and constructed an example to point out there is an essential difference between transnormal functions and isoparametric functions in hyperbolic spaces.
+~~~~The study of isoparametric theory has a long history.
+E. Cartan initiated the systematic study of isoparametric hypersurfaces in real space forms of constant sectional curvature~\cite{C}.
+Subsequently, many mathematicians have contributed to the theory of isoparametric functions and the classification of isoparametric hypersurfaces in real space forms~\cite{C1,TP,CS1}.
+The fundamental structure result for a general Riemannian manifold $N$ was established by Q. M. Wang in~\cite{QM}.
+It shows that the focal varieties of a transnormal function $f$ are smooth submanifolds of $N$.
+Furthermore, each regular level set of $f$ is a tube over either of the focal varieties.
+In particular, Q. M. Wang obtained the following remarkable result: \begin{thmA}~\cite{QM} Transnormal functions on $\mathbb{S}^{n}$ and $\mathbb{E}^{n}$ are isoparametric. \end{thmA} However, no proof was provided in \cite{QM}.
+A proof of Theorem A was later supplied by~\cite{M}, where an example was also constructed to demonstrate an essential difference between transnormal and isoparametric functions in hyperbolic spaces.

-In Finsler geometry,~\cite{HYS} introduced the concept of isoparametric functions and transnormal functions.
+In Finsler geometry, the concepts of isoparametric and transnormal functions in Finsler geometry were introduced in \cite{HYS}.
 Let $(N,F)$ be an $n$-dimensional Finsler manifold.
-A $C^{1}$ non-constant function $f$ on $N$ is called \textit{isoparametric} if it is smooth on $N_{f}=\{x\in N\mid df(x)\neq0\}$ and there exist a smooth function $a(t)$ and a continuous function $b(t)$ defined on $J=f(N_{f})$ such that Each regular level hypersurface $M_{t}=f^{-1}(t)$ is called an \textit{isoparametric hypersurface}.
-The function satisfies the first equation in (\ref{1.1}) is called a \textit{transnormal function}.
+A non-constant $C^{1}$ function $f$ on $N$ is called \textit{isoparametric} if it is smooth on $N_{f}=\{x\in N\mid df(x)\neq0\}$ and there exist a smooth function $a(t)$ and a continuous function $b(t)$ defined on $f(N_{f})$ such that

+where $\nabla f$ denotes the gradient of $f$, which is defined by means of the Legendre transformation, and $\Delta f$ is a nonlinear Finsler-Laplacian of $f$ (See Subsection 2.1 for details).
+Each regular level hypersurface $M_{t}=f^{-1}(t)$ is called an \textit{isoparametric hypersurface} (See Subsection 2.3 for details).
+The function satisfying the first equation in (\ref{1.1}) is called a \textit{transnormal function}.